Danish Sports Name of the Year

 The Danish women's national handball team and Viktor Axelsen have won the award three times, the most of any team or individual.
 Six individuals (Mette Jacobsen, Eskild Ebbesen, Thomas Ebert, Tom Kristensen, Caroline Wozniacki and Lasse Norman Hansen) have won the award twice.

-The most recent winner is Viktor Axelsen who was awarded the prize for 2024 in January 2025.
+The most recent winner was handball player Mathias Gidsel, who received the award in January 2026 for the 2025 year.